Dubai Taxi Company expands mobility services in Ajman in partnership with AJ Industries

 PHOTO

-DUBAI - Dubai Taxi Company (DTC) has signed a Memorandum of Understanding with AJ Industries (AJI) to explore opportunities for a strategic partnership aimed at expanding mobility services in the Emirate of Ajman.
+Dubai, UAE – Dubai Taxi Company PJSC (DTC), a leading provider of comprehensive mobility solutions, has signed a Memorandum of Understanding (MoU) with AJ Industries LLC ("AJI"), a leading provider of sustainable and innovative automotive solutions in Ajman, to explore opportunities for a strategic partnership aimed at expanding mobility services in the Emirate of Ajman.

 The agreement establishes a collaborative framework for both parties to scale DTC's mobility services in Ajman, combining AJI's local market expertise with DTC's operational capabilities, digital infrastructure, and proven track record in delivering efficient, customer-focused transport solutions.